MEMBERSHIP AND GOAT REGISTRATION RULES AND REGULATIONS:

 When an owner applies for de-registration of a goat in writing as from a specific date, reason to be stated for recording purposes.

-A de-registered goat can be re-registered if a request is made in writing, a fee of $5.50 to re-instate will apply and a new registration certificate will be issued.
+A de-registered goat can be re-registered if a request is made in writing, a fee of $8.80 to re-instate will apply and a new registration certificate will be issued.

 Transfer Fee = $9.90 includes GST

 All goats transferred to ‘BGA’ from the BGBAA’ will be required to forward their original registration certificate, a new ‘BGA’ certificate will be issued upon receival of the old certificate and required payment fee.